Independence hypothesis

 The Independence hypothesis is a proposed solution to the synoptic problem.
 It holds that Matthew, Mark, and Luke are each original compositions formed independently of each other, with no documentary relationship.

 Scholars have long noted that the three synoptic gospels have a great deal in common, not just in content but also in order and precise Greek wording.
-Most scholars have assumed that this must be due to some sort of literary interrelationship among the gospels, with fragments of text copied from one source to another, but have struggled to find a satisfactory theory of who copied from whom.
+Most scholars have asserted that this must be due to some sort of literary interrelationship among the gospels, with fragments of text copied from one source to another, but have struggled to find a satisfactory theory of who copied from whom.
 The independence theory rejects this consensus of documentary dependence; rather, each evangelist has independently drawn from eyewitness accounts and perhaps liturgy and other oral tradition.

 The similarities among the synoptic gospels, the whole basis for the synoptic problem, are held to be, first of all, vastly overstated, and secondly, explainable as artifacts of relying on the same witnesses or of different witnesses to the same events.

 The witnesses to the gospel content, especially apostles such as Peter, would have preached their testimony countless times before contributing to the gospels, and such numerous rehearsals tend to make a story settle into a relatively consistent wording.
-Any of this material that entered public liturgy (e.g., the Lord's prayer) would become even more stabilized.
+Any of this material that entered public liturgy (e.g., the Lord's Prayer) would become even more stabilized.
 On the other hand, different witnesses nearly always preserve different details and present numerous minor inconsistencies.
 So, too, does a single witness consulted on different occasions.
 Moreover, sayings and anonymous healings may have recurred many times in a similar fashion, so that seemingly similar accounts actually preserve distinct events.
-What we would expect to see in the gospels according to this method of composition, goes the theory, is exactly what we find: many similar accounts, often with virtually identical wording, but many additions and omissions, a somewhat different selection of content in each, and apparent inconsistencies of order and details.
+What we would expect to see in the gospels according to this method of composition, goes the theory, is what we find: many similar accounts, often with virtually identical wording, but many additions and omissions, a somewhat different selection of content in each, as well as inconsistencies of order and details.

-Some see the independence theory as especially consistent with divine inspiration of the gospels, with the similarities among the gospels explained by the Holy Spirit ensuring a faithful record of Christ's words and deeds.

 Protestant theologian Eta Linnemann argues that the reason for four independent Gospels stems from the legal principle of : "On the evidence of two or three witnesses a matter shall be confirmed."